JetBrains/kotlin-native/IMMUTABILITY.md

 other threads).

- Top level/global variables of non-primitive types are by default accessible in the main thread (i.e. thread which initialized _Kotlin/Native_ runtime first) only.
+ Top level/global variables of non-primitive types are by default accessible in the main thread (i.e., the thread which initialized _Kotlin/Native_ runtime first) only.
 Access from another thread will lead to an `IncorrectDereferenceException` being thrown.
-To make such variables accessible in other threads you can use either the `@ThreadLocal` annotation, and mark the value thread local or `@SharedImmutable`, which will make the value frozen and accessible from other threads.
+To make such variables accessible in other threads, you can use either the `@ThreadLocal` annotation, and mark the value thread local or `@SharedImmutable`, which will make the value frozen and accessible from other threads.